 Photo by Ty Cole/OTTO (landscape design by RKLA Studio)

 A lush mound of slender, bright green leaves with strong creamy-white margins brighten up containers, edges, and woodland gardens.
 Up to 1' tall, slowly spreading by rhizomes to form a carpet.
 Zones 5-9.

 Lisa's Favorite Plants to Use as Outdoor Room Ceilings

-If you are using plants to create the vertical plane or ceiling of your room, use trees that provide enough canopy to cover your room (partly or fully).
+If you're using plants to create the vertical plane or ceiling of your room, use certain trees.
+Ones that provide enough canopy to cover your room (partly or fully).
 Smaller trees will bring the scale down, while taller trees can give a more open, lofty feel.
-Vines also work great for ceilings since you can grow them on an overhead structure like a pergola (see the pergola in the planning section above).
+Vines also work great for ceilings since you can grow them on an overhead structure like a pergola.
+(See the pergola in the planning section above).

 The most dramatic tulip magnolia on the market, with rich, deep burgundy-red blooms that reach 6" wide.
 This elegant specimen tree has an outstanding multi-branched form.
 Up to 20' tall, 10' wide.
 Zones 5-9.

 A vigorous climber perfect for forming the walls and ceiling of your outdoor space.
 (With the help of a pergola or arbor).
 White double blooms burst into bloom in late spring.
 Up to 20' tall with support.
 Zones 6-9.